reswitched/reswitched.github.io/_posts/2018-04-25-ReswitchedWeekly15.md

 Current focus seems to have been on Loader - with SM and `exosphere` already being fully functional replacements of their stock counterparts.

+## What happened: Switch Linux

+Along with the release of shofel2 (FailOverflow's version of the Tegra bootrom exploit), Fail0verflow also posted a blog post describing their work getting linux running on the Switch.
+They also made public all of their repositories for their Switch Linux boot chain.
+So with a bit of work anyone can now build and run linux on their Switch.

+There are still a lot of rough edges and things that don't work yet, but quite a few people have been able to successfully get it up and running.
+Check it out over on the [Fail0verflow Blog](https://fail0verflow.com/blog/2018/shofel2/).

 ## What people are working on